-The last time I toed the line as a runner was 2012.
+The last time I toed the line with purpose as a runner was in 2012.
 It was at the Lakeland 50 in the UK.
 I was confident, I was really fit and in April, I had won an ultra in Turkey.

 However, everything was not ok.